stitchlang/stitch/README.md

 ./script2
 ```

+Also compare that they produce the same output.

+* Look at BASH "Gotchas" https://tldp.org/LDP/abs/html/gotchas.html.
+See how many we avoided.

 # Thoughts

 This scripting language is meant to represent coherent programs that live inside files rather than individual commands typed by a user.
 For this reason the term "script" will be used rather than "shell".